KyleGospo/docs.bazzite.gg/src/Gaming/Hardware_compatibility_for_gaming.md

 ## Unsupported Filesystems for Secondary Drives

+!!! warning

-> **Warning**: You will lose all of your data reformatting secondary internal/external drives.
+    You will lose all of your data reformatting secondary internal/external drives.

 See also: [**Auto-Mounting Secondary Drives**](../Advanced/Auto-Mounting_Secondary_Drives.md)